-- 1st demerit Student may be separated from peers during lunch or open gym. - $2^{nd}$ demerit Student may be separated from peers during lunch or open gym. - $3^{rd}$ demerit Written assignment that is to be signed by a parent - 4th demerit 30 minutes of after-school detention - 5th demerit 30 minutes of after-school detention and student disciplinary probation - 6th demerit 1 hour of after-school detention and parent conference

-- 7th demerit One day of in-school detention

-- 8th demerit One day of ISD, ISS or OSS
+- 1st demerit Student may be separated from peers during lunch or open gym. - 2nd demerit Student may be separated from peers during lunch or open gym. - 3rd demerit Written assignment that is to be signed by a parent and/or lunch in office. - 4th demerit 30 minutes of after-school detention - 5th demerit 30 minutes of after-school detention and student disciplinary probation - 6th demerit 1 hour of after-school detention and parent conference - 7th demerit One day of in-school detention - 8th demerit One day of ISD, ISS or OSS

-- 9th demerit Student may be dismissed from school
+• 9th demerit - Student may be dismissed from school

-(After-school detention will usually be on Wednesdays from 3:00 - 4:00.
+(After-school detention will usually be on Wednesdays from 3:00-4:00.
 Students in detention will either work on a spiritual discipline packet or clean the school grounds under the supervision of the Middle School Principal or designee.)